-- The draft Planning Agreement, any related evelopment assessment report and of submissions received following no rick ons are considered by Council staff prior to being reported to a formal Council meeting for consideration. - Prior to finalisation and execution of a anning Agreement or amendment to an existing Planning Agreement, a further port to Council is required to detail the ownes of the public exhibition, if any ubmissions have been made, details of any submissions and any discussions undertaken with the developer to address matters raised, and where necessary recommending further changes to the draft planning agreements as a result of the exhibition and above considerations.
+- The draft Planning Agreement, any related development assessment report and any submissions received following notifications are considered by Council staff prior to being reported to a formal Council meeting for consideration. - Prior to finalisation and execution of a Planning Agreement or amendment to an existing Planning Agreement, a further report to Council is required to detail the outcomes of the public exhibition, if any submissions have been made, details of any submissions and any discussions undertaken with the developer to address matters raised, and where necessary recommending further changes to the draft planning agreements as a result of the exhibition and above considerations.
 The report will include recommendations about how to proceed with the Planning Agreement (i.e. seek execution of the agreement, amend the agreement or not proceed with the agreement).